bartbalaz/janus-container/README.md

 ![Tricked and delayed approach](doc/sequence_trickle_delay.jpg)

-The second solution consists in reconfiguring the 1-to-1 NAT firewall to disallow exposing any ports other than 80 (http), 443 (https), 8089 (janus-api) and 7889 (janus-admin).
+The second solution consists in reconfiguring the 1-to-1 NAT firewall to disallow exposing any ports besides 80 (http), 443 (https), 8089 (janus-api) and 7889 (janus-admin).
 All the other ports require the gateway to send an initial "opening" request.
+1. The gateway sends the offer.
+1. Based on the offer and/or tricked candidates the client sends STUN probes the the gatway.
+All these probes get filtered out by the 1-to-1 NAT.
+1. The client sends an answer to the gatway.
+1. Based on the answer and/or trickled candidates the gatweay sends STUN probes to the client.
+1. The client resends the STUN probes that this time reach the server.

 ![1-to-1 NAT firewall configuration](doc/sequence_1_to1_nat.jpg)

+## Conclusion
+It is possible to use the default Docker bridged network model but some conditions have to be met by the infrastructure specifically the firwall leading to the Janus gatway server.
+It has to be able to block the client requests without triggering a port change as it happens with the MASQUERADE netfilter target.